-

 Annual Work Plan

-Entering the third year of full implementation of our unique research programmes, we aim to enhance the quality of research and course projects through updates to original teaching materials (including fieldwork and study tours).
+Entering the fourth year of full implementation of our unique research programmes, we aim to enhance the quality of research and course projects through updates to original teaching materials (including fieldwork and study tours).